ReflectionRip/MyUnrealRandomRoomProject/README.md

 # MyUnrealRandomRoomProject
 A random room selector in unreal engine 4.20.1

-This map has a trigger box that will pull one of 2 random maps into the doorway, resulting in a near infinite map of random rooms.
-This is an map generater example, and will not include an actual game, or art, or really anything except for the code to generate the rooms.
+This map has a trigger box that will pull one of 5 random maps into the doorway, resulting in a near infinite map of random rooms.
+This is an map generater example, and will not include an actual game, or art, or anything except for the code to generate the rooms.

 Bugs:

 1. After a certain distance from the center of the map, the navmesh will stop working.
 It has a limited range.
 2. Rooms may spawn over each other resulting in a blocked passageway.
+3. The RecastNavMesh-Default, may need to be deleted and new navigation data will need to be generated.
+After doing so, change the new RecastNavMesh-Default 'Settings -> Runtime -> Runtime Generation' to 'Dynamic'

 TODO:

 1. Make more rooms.
+(Done)
 2. Spawn further ahead.
 Currently only spawns the next room.
 3. Build a list / table of rooms with other details that can control what will spawn.
 3. Store a room tree, and release older rooms?
 (Only keep loaded the nearest rooms to the player)